 Do you find yourself chasing your losses?

-Have you ever borrowed money to fund your gambling habits?
+Have you ever borrowed money to fund your betting habits?

 Have you ever sold personal items to get money to gamble with?

 Have you gambled when you said you wouldn’t?

 Have you ever gambled as a means to escape from emotional turmoil?

 Do you lose sleep over your gambling habits?

 Do you ever consider participating in illegal activities to raise funds for gambling?

 Do you argue about gambling with loved ones?

 Do you think of ways to break free from addictive behavior?

 Online gambling on casino games is legal in six states in the United States: Connecticut, Delaware, Michigan, New Jersey, Pennsylvania, and West Virginia.

 Jump to the relevant state via our navigation bar on the left or scroll down to find helpful resources that include numbers to confidential problem gambling hotlines, website links to further resources, and ways to self-exclude.

-For those of you who don’t know what self-exclude means, it is a way to stop your gambling habit by contacting the state regulator, who will then contact the casinos (both live and online) telling them that they must not let you play at their site.
+For those of you who don’t know what self-exclude means, it is a way to stop your gambling by contacting the state regulator, who will then contact the casinos (both live and online) telling them that they must not let you play at their site.
 You can self-exclude from an online casino for a varying amount of time, from one month to multiple years to a lifetime.
 These options vary state-to-state.

 For those seeking emotional support for gambling issues, you can do so via the helpline info provided.
 Self-exclusion is a sure-fire way of immediately blocking ways for you to spend money at online casinos.